nabab/bbn-js/doc/md/ajax.md

   __Creates a POST XHR through bbn.fn.ajax then launches bbn.fn.callback with the result.__

-  URL is the only mandatory argument (see treat_vars for the arguments).
+  URL is the only mandatory argument (see treatAjaxArguments for the arguments).

   __Returns__ _undefined|Promise_